achakravarti/libchrysalid/docs/man/C_COLD.3.md

 other cold functions.
 Exception handlers are good candidates for marking with `C_COLD`.

-This macro uses the non-standard `__attribute__((cold))` decorator, and is available for both GCC and Clang.
+This macro uses the non-standard `__attribute__((cold))` decorator [@gcc:function-attributes], and is available for both GCC and Clang.
 On other compilers, the default behaviour of this macro is to degrade safely to a no-op with a suitable warning message.
 If you don't want this warning message to be displayed, then define the macro `C_SUPPRESS_EXTENSION_WARNINGS` at compile time.

 # FILES